Thursday, September 27, 2018

 Behind such deconversions often lies an intellectually restrictive fundamentalism.
 This makes the transformation more likely.
 As Taylor says, "the more childish one's faith, the easier the flip-over."
 (Ib., 307)

-I meet deconverted students in my philosophy classes.
-I see that they have never seriously studied Mere Christianity and its advocates.
-I have talked with people who:
+I met deconverted students in my philosophy classes.
+I saw that they had never seriously studied mere Christianity and its advocates.
+I talked with people who:

 1. Had a childish version of Christianity.